ckeditor/ckeditor5/docs/framework/guides/tutorials/implementing-a-block-widget.md

 ## Plugin structure

 Once the editor is up and running we can start implementing the plugin.
 All the code of a plugin can be kept in a single file, however, we recommend splitting its "editing" and "UI" layers and creating a master plugin which loads both.
-This way, we ensure a better separation of concerns and allow recomposing the features (e.g. picking the editing part of an existing feature but writing your own UI for it).
+This way, we ensure better separation of concerns and allow recomposing the features (e.g. picking the editing part of an existing feature but writing your own UI for it).
 All official CKEditor 5 plugins follow this pattern.

 Additionally, we will split code of commands, buttons and other "self-contained" components to separate files as well.
 In order to not mix up these files with your project's `app.js` and `webpack.config.js` files, let's create this directory structure: